The Best Botanical Books!

 The Botanical Palette:...

-Well those are all the books I have to mention this time.
+Well those are the best botanical books I have to mention this time.
 The next book I hope to obtain at some point is “The Botanical Palette: Colour For The Botanical Painter” by SBA, also used in the Diploma Course.
 Mother’s Day is not so far away

 Now I would love to hear from you regarding any books you would highly recommend.
 Please do not hesitate to leave a comment below with the full title and why you recommend it, and I will be sure to read through each one and include them in this post.